 Before you move into concentration material, there are core credits that all students will take.
 These include Epidemiology, Exercise in Chronic Disease, Applied Exercise Physiology, and Biostatistics.
 All students will take part in an Advanced Seminar in Sports Medicine.

 The concentration material for both tracks calls for 18 credits.
 Sports science, unsurprisingly, focuses on nutrition and human performance.
 Technology in Human Performance and Biomechanics of Sports are two example classes.
 Alternatively, the public health concentration looks more acutely at social, behavioral, and environmental health; and sociology, human rights, and health policies.
-In the Fall of 2020, UH plans to introduce an exercise physiology concentration.

 University of Central Arkansas